stackbit-projects/ultra-primrose-9dd8f/content/posts/false-causality-statistical-experiment-and-love.md

     <img src="https://ik.imagekit.io/pwhcix71iqy/causal-graph1_SdbS2lTnP.png" width="70%"> </img>
 </div>
 <div align="center">
 <cite>This graph represents 2 events, which are “standing with the loved one” and “increasing heartbeat”.
-The arrow show that standing with the loved one will cause increasing heartbeat<</cite>
+The arrow show that the left event will cause the right event<</cite>
 </div>
 {{</rawhtml >}}